Jiaqi-Xing/Homeless-death/README.md

 ## Statement on LLM usage

-The abstract, introduction, and some codes were written with assistance from ChatGPT 4o.
+Multiple text and codes in the paper were written with assistance from ChatGPT 4o.
 The full chat history of interactions is available in the other/llms/usage.txt file.